SkyLined/rs/README.md

     Note: Repeating %l gives you the next line number on which a match was found, or -1 if there are no more matches: %l %l %l will be replaced with the line numbers of the first three matches
+      %1, %2, %3... - the first path match' sub-matches.
+    Note: You can use %1 - %9 to insert parts of the first match against the file path.
+This can be useful to mass-rename files.

 Regular expression syntax:
   [!]/pattern/[flags]